annmoss1/bookingLoweringPrice/README.md

 # Booking Lowering Price Script

 ************************************************************************************************************************************************************************************
-booking_selenium is the correct script, working with selenium. \n booking_network is the previous script that was working partially, due to lakes with booking.com API (without mail support yet- its not ready), keeping it in case the API changes.
+booking_selenium is the correct script, working with selenium.

+booking_network is the previous script that was working partially, due to lakes with booking.com API (without mail support yet- its not ready), keeping it in case the API changes.
 ************************************************************************************************************************************************************************************